Board of Trustees Manual

 1. Committee Meetings

-As soon thereafter as is practicable, the chair of each standing committee, after receiving advice and recommendations from the University liaison and the Executive Secretary, will select dates for committee meetings for the next calendar year.
-Unless special circumstances dictate otherwise, all committee meetings will be held the day prior to the quarterly Board meeting.
+Unless special circumstances dictate otherwise, all committee meetings will be held the day prior to the or the day of the quarterly Board meeting.
 After all committee dates have been selected, the Executive Secretary will notify Trustees, Trustees Emeriti, the media and other persons as appropriate of these dates.
 Once committee meeting dates have been established, they may be changed only with the approval of the Chair of the Board of Trustees.